 Voyager 2's pictures of the moon Miranda revealed it to be perhaps the strangest moon in the solar system.
 Its jumbled-up surface appears as though it was pushed together and broken apart several times.

-More than three decades after its launch, Voyager 2 still has a long scientific lifetime ahead of it.
-NASA expects the spacecraft will still have enough power for its instruments through 2025.
+Voyager 2 is only the second spacecraft to cross the heliopause, a bubble created by solar wind flowing from our sun that also marks where interstellar space begins.
+And although it's 11 billion miles away, Voyager 2 still has a long scientific lifetime ahead of it.
+NASA expects the spacecraft will still have enough power for its instruments at least through 2025.

 - Read more about Voyager 2's mission, from NASA